 Essentially, Blurple is a combination of blue and purple.
-It’s when a designer sets up their artwork to be a dark blue, but when it printed, it looks to be more of a purple.
-Unfortunately, this can happen quite quickly, but with a few small adjustments, it can be avoided.
+It’s when a designer sets up their artwork to be a dark blue, but when it printed, it looks to be more of a shade of purple.
+Unfortunately, this can happen quite easily, but with a few small adjustments, it can be avoided.

 Blue and purple are very close in the CMYK spectrum.
 Often when people want a beautiful, vibrant blue, they will set their color mixer to have equal, or close to it, amounts of cyan and magenta.

-For example, in the image below, the bottom blue could easily turn purple.
+For example, in the image below, the bottom blue could have easily turned purple.